BU-Spark/ds-councilor-louijeune-small-landlord/fall22-team-4/docs/deliverable-4.md

 [`3_questions.ipynb`](../src/3_questions.ipynb)

-Here are some of the trends we have discovered:
+Here are some of the trends we have discovered which may assist the city coucilor's team in recruiting more small rental property owners into their affordable housing program:

 ![](../imgs/ComercialData_EstHomeValue.png)
 ![](../imgs/CommercialData_EstimatedHHIncomeAmount.png)